 Early Origins of the Cappola family

-Early History of the Cappola family
+Important Dates for the Cappola family

 Cappola Spelling Variations

-hundred years, scribes spelled names according to their sounds.
+Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
+This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
+Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Cappola include Coppola, Coppolelli, Coppoli, Coppoletta, Coppoletti, Coppolino, Coppolecchia, Coppolone and many more.

 Early Notables of the Cappola family (pre 1700)